StuartJO/GenerativeNetworkModel/README.md

 This code is for Modeling spatial, developmental, physiological, and topological constraints on human brain connectivity

+This requires the Brain Connectivity Toolbox (https://sites.google.com/site/bctnet/) to run some functions (place it into this directory).

 Any questions please email stuart.oldham@mcri.edu.au

 Data to regenerate all figures and data reported in the paper can be found here: